ksiman14/ksiman14/README.md

 ## Hi there, I'm Kelsey Siman 👋

-I am a Fullstack Software Engineer with backgrounds in the media and finance sectors, and am currently working as an Apprentice Software Engineer at Twitter.
+I am a Fullstack Software Engineer with backgrounds in the media and finance sectors, and am currently working as a Software Engineer at Twitter.

 After studying Economics and Mathematics in college, I worked first as an investment banker in NYC and then in investor relations for a media conglomerate based in the Denver area.
 I loved working in the sports and media space, but wanted to return to my quantitative roots.
 I was eager to pursue a more technical career that would foster my endless desire to learn and challenge my problem solving abilities.
 I enrolled in the Grace Hopper Program at Fullstack Academy in March 2021 and started my engineering journey.